 We are still excepting donations, please consider helping us reach shared goals in our community.
 Thank you.

-Duken Delpe is leading area youth in a community arts project.
+Duken Delpe RN is leading area youth in a community arts project.
 Duken works with recyclable materials during the creative process, turning trash into treasured objects of artistic beauty.
-Our workshop is in the West Bridgewater Library and soon will be moving to our new 2nd floor studio at The Woman at the Well - 234 West Center Street, West Bridgewater.
+Duken leads a peer to peer conversation circling around the dangers of opioid and alcohol use.
+Workshops are held throughout the year.
 Please email or call for more details.

 Combining the two creates a model that truly addresses addiction as the physical, mental, and spiritual disease that it is.
 Join us for for a 12-step based discussion and yoga practice that is open to anyone and everyone dealing with their own addictive behavior or affected by the addictive behavior of others.
 This is an open and inclusive group.
 All are welcome.

 Wear comfortable clothing.
 This meeting is free, funded by donations.

 Friday (Weekly) 5:00 pm - 6:30 pm